mysociety/varnish-apikey/README.md

 This removes some of the more complicated dependencies, to the point that the whole Makefile and bundled libraries could also be removed.

-This also updates the Redis Varnish module used to the supported version, which can be installed independently from Github.
+This also updates the Redis Varnish module used to a better supported version, which can be installed independently from Github.

 Usage